- Reference Number: HEY179/2025

 Do I need treatment?

-You can chose not to have any treatment.
-If you decide not to be treated you will most likely notice further loss of central vision.
-However you will retain your peripheral or side vision.
-There is a 1 in 10 risk of you having a macular hole develop in the other eye depending on the state of the vitreous jelly in the eye.
+You can opt not to have any treatment.
+If you decide not to be treated, you will most likely notice further loss of central vision.
+However, you will retain your peripheral or side vision.
+There is a 1 in 10 risk of you having a macular hole develop in the other eye depending on the state of the vitreous in the eye.

 If the hole has been present for a long time, for example more than a year, then the outcome of surgery will not be as successful.
-Following the operation it can take several months for the full effect to be realised.
+Following the operation, it can take several months for the full effect of the surgery to be realised.

-This involves making three small incisions about 1 mm in length in the white of the eye.
+This involves making three small incisions in the white of the eye.
 This will enable fine surgical instruments to enter the eye.
-The vitreous gel inside the eye is then removed and replaced with a salty fluid.
-Then, very fine forceps are used to peel away the membrane from the surface of the retina.
+The vitreous inside the eye is then removed and replaced with a salty fluid.
+Then, very fine forceps are used to peel away a fine membrane from the surface of the retina.
 At this point you will be asked to keep very still.
-Once this, the main part of the operation is completed, the retina lining of the eye is examined for any weak areas.
+Once the main part of the operation is completed, the retina lining of the eye is examined for any weak areas.
 If any areas of weakness are identified, you may need to have additional treatment, such as a freezing treatment (cryotherapy) or laser treatment, to those weak areas.
 This is in order to reduce the risk of a post operative complication called retinal detachment.

 It is very important that you do not fly in an aeroplane for up to eight weeks following your operation, depending on the type of gas used during operation.